Cost of Living in Greece

 Cost of necessities

-When it comes to necessity goods such as food, health care, personal care and more, Greece is super affordable.
+When it comes to essential goods such as food, healthcare, and personal care, the cost of living in Greece remains highly affordable.

 A great benefit of living in Greece is the access to delicious and natural food items, like seafood, olives and olive oil, fruits and vegetables, bread, etc. Here is a breakdown of the prices of basic foods that will definitely be present in your kitchen: